mixxxdj/manual/source/chapters/preferences.rst

 Most modern GNU/Linux distributions use PulseAudio by default.
 When launched from a GUI menu entry or icon, Mixxx suspends PulseAudio while it is running so that Mixxx can use ALSA directly.
-Like JACK, PulseAudio allows multiple programs to access one sound card, but PulseAudio and JACK have opposite design goals.
+Like JACK, PulseAudio allows multiple programs to access one audio interface, but PulseAudio and JACK have opposite design goals.
 PulseAudio is designed to make ordinary computer usage such as watching videos online and listening to music easy whereas JACK is designed for demanding low latency audio programs like Mixxx.
 It can be